 .png/:/rs=h:1000,cg:true,m)

-Not long afterwards, the fascinating story of how the tomb came to be, and the prominence of the man it was built for, faded into history, with many details lost, and many hidden.
+Soon afterwards the fascinating story of how the tomb came to be, and the prominence of the man it was built for faded into history, with many details lost, and many hidden; the ensuing result was the emergence of misconceptions and even the very architectural authorship of the monument came into question!

 This new biography about David Syme is not only about the heritage listed tomb but the spiritual understandings of the man himself, told from the perspective of a researcher - artist who has engaged with the monument in paintings and public talks for almost a decade.

-Apart from a survey of the monument itself and the incredible artisans like Walter Butler, Royston Bradshaw, Mabel Young, and stonemasons the Ballantine Brothers responsible for its creation, the book explores what David Syme thought about religion: from his Calvinist beginnings as a young man in Scotland, to the afterlife and how Ancient Egyptian religion and symbolism are reflected in the very mausoleum itself.
+Apart from a survey of the monument itself and the incredible artisans responsible for its creation ( Walter Butler, Royston Bradshaw, Mabel Young, and stonemasons the Ballantine Brothers), the book explores what David Syme thought about religion: from his Calvinist beginnings as a young man in Scotland, to the afterlife and how Ancient Egyptian religion and symbolism are reflected in the very mausoleum itself.

-The book examines connections to early Australian Prime Minister and Federation draftsman Alfred Deakin, British Spiritualist Gerald Massey, Spiritualism & Theosophy, and a pioneering newspaper that set the template for mighty newspapers in Australia and worldwide.
+Edited by Dr. Tamara Siuda and with a foreword by Dr. Jasmine Day, the book examines connections to early Australian Prime Minister and Federation draftsman Alfred Deakin, British Spiritualist Gerald Massey, the prevalence of Spiritualism & Theosophy in a burgeoning colonial city, and a pioneering newspaper that set the template for mighty newspapers in Australia and worldwide.

-My occasional newsletter The Parlour is the best way to keep in touch with announcements about the book and companion talks upcoming in 2026
+My occasional newsletter The Parlour is the best way to keep in touch with announcements about the book and its release later in 2026

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.